Lichtspitze/EFT-arbitrage-calc/README.md

 ## Usage

-Just open the [live demo](https://lichtspitze.github.io/EFT-arbitrage-calc).
+Just open the [live demo](https://lichtspitze.github.io/EFT-arbitrage-calc/).
 Set your trader loyalty levels in the panel at the top, then browse or filter the results.
 Hit **Recalculate** to refresh prices at any time.

+This Tool does not account for un/locked barters (yet).
+This tool also does not account for itesm that cant be sold on the flee market (yet).

+Small disclaimer: It might be more efficient to just play the game to make profit.

-To run locally, clone the repo and open `index.html` in a browser — no server needed.
+To run locally, clone the repo and open the `index.html` in a browser — no server needed.

 ```bash
 git clone https://github.com/lichtspitze/tarkov-arbitrage.git